 THE CRITICAL ROLE OF WOMEN'S ECONOMIC EMPOWERMENT IN SUSTAINABLE DEVELOPMENT achieving the Sustainable Development Goals (SDGs).
 SDG 5 specifically calls for gender equality and the empowerment of all women and girls.
 The UN Women's Empowerment Principles are a set of seven principles that guide organizations on how to promote gender equality and women's empowerment in the workplace, marketplace, and community.
 They have been endorsed by over 4,500 organizations in over 140 countries, and Helvetas is working to systematically engrain these principles throughout all our programs.
-The UN Women's Global Report on Women in Business and the Workplace (2021) highlights the importance of women's economic empowerment for businesses with more women in leadership positions perform
+The UN Women's Global Report on Women in Business and the Workplace (2021) highlights the importance of women's economic empowerment for businesses and economies.
+The report found that businesses with more women in leadership positions perform